AGiorgetti/ngrx101/DOCS.md

 Core principles:

 - **State**: is a single, **immutable data structure**.
-- **Actions**: describe state changes.
+- **Actions**: events dispatched from components and services: describe / trigger state changes.
-- **Reducers**: pure functions (no side effect) that take the previous state and the next action to compute the new state.
+- **Reducers**: _pure functions_ (functions no side effect) that take the previous state and the next action to compute the new state.
-- State is accessed within the Store using **selector functions** that return an observable of a slice of the state.
+- State is accessed within the Store using **selector functions** (_pure functions_) that return an observable of a slice of the state.

 These core principles enable building components that can use the `OnPush` change detection strategy to optimize the Angular application.